thingsboard/thingsboard.github.io/_includes/docs/reference/http-api.md

 ##### Client libraries setup

 You can find HTTP client libraries for different programming languages on the web.
-Examples in this article will be based on [curl](https://en.wikipedia.org/wiki/CURL).
+The examples in this article will be based on [curl](https://en.wikipedia.org/wiki/CURL).
 In order to setup this tool, you can use instructions in our [Hello World](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide.

 ##### HTTP Authentication and error codes

-We will use *access token* device credentials in this article and they will be referred to later as **$ACCESS_TOKEN**.
+In this article, we will use *access token* device credentials in this article and they will be referred to later as **$ACCESS_TOKEN**.
 The application needs to include **$ACCESS_TOKEN** as a path parameter in each HTTP request.
 Possible error codes and their reasons: